8000 Investigations and Assessments

 8700 Strengths and Needs Assessment

-• To systematically identify critical strengths and needs of the client and the client’s primary caretaker.
-This excludes individuals who are privately paid or employed by an agency, such as an HCSSA.
+- To systematically identify critical strengths and needs of the client and the client’s primary caretaker.
+This excludes people who are privately paid or employed by an agency, such as a home and community support services agency (HCSSA).

 Human service technicians (HSTs), contractors, and student interns may not complete Strengths and Needs Assessments or Reassessments.
 Only trained APS staff members in the position of APS specialist I or higher may complete these assessments.